hafbau/lecture_notes/w3d2/notes.md

 Let's create a dad jokes website where users can:

-- Browse a list of dad jokes
+- Browse through a list of jokes
+- Add our own good dad joke
-- Read details of a particular dad joke
+- Read more detail about a joke
-- Edit (Update) a particular dad joke
+  - read comments on a particular joke
+  - add your own comment
-- Add (Create) a dad joke
+- Edit a dad joke
-- Destroy (Delete) a dad particular joke
+- Delete a joke

-- Users can comment on a particular joke?
+Uniform **Resource** Locator

 ## Lets design our endpoints [5m]